 - Order take out / go out to eat less.

-- Try a few new recipes.
+- Try a number of new recipes.

 - Recipe swap with friends and try a new one.